ewanp2025/CaviaBioacoustics/PRIVACY.md

 2. Information We Collect and Use
 The App requires access to your device's microphone to function.
 This access is used strictly for real-time audio analysis to detect and classify guinea pig and capybara vocalisations.

-Local Processing: All audio processing, including generating spectrograms and translating calls, happens entirely locally on your device.
+3. Local Processing: All audio processing, including generating spectrograms and translating calls, happens entirely locally on your device.

-No Data Retention or Transmission: We do not record, save, store, or transmit your audio data, voice recordings, or analysis results to any external servers, third parties, or cloud services.
+4. Data Storage & Transmission: > We do not transmit your audio data, voice recordings, or analysis results to any external servers, third parties, or cloud services.
+The application never records or saves the raw audio from your microphone.
+If you choose to use the "Save Session" feature, the text-based translation results are saved purely locally on your device's internal storage and never leave your phone.

-3. Third-Party Services
+5. Third-Party Services
 The App does not integrate with third-party tracking, analytics, or advertising services that collect user data.

-4. Changes to This Privacy Policy
+6. Changes to This Privacy Policy
 I may update my Privacy Policy from time to time.
 I will notify you of any changes by posting the new Privacy Policy on this page and updating the "Effective Date" at the top.

-5. Contact Me
+7. Contact Me
 If you have any questions or suggestions about this Privacy Policy, please contact me at: ewanpe2025@gmail.com.